tinkerbell/tinkerbell-docs/docs/contrib/index.md

 date: 2021-02-02
 ---

-If you are you are interested in contributing to Tinkerbell, _Welcome!_, and we are thankful you are here.
+If you are you are interested in contributing to Tinkerbell, _Welcome!_ and we are thankful you are here.

 Tinkerbell is an open source project made of different components, and a lot of the code is written in Go, but it is not the only way to make a contribution.
 We use and rely on a lot of different technologies such as: iPXE, Docker, Prometheus, Kubernetes and much more.